 June 29, 1998 - Suzanna Sherry, professor at the University of Minnesota law school, talks about Supreme Court rulings that have come down at the end of the term.
 Rulings included Indian rights and State rights over federal courts.
 Justice Blackman’s legacy is also discussed.
 Sherry also answers listener questions.
 Program contains pledge drive segments.

 November 1, 1996 - Midday examines the system for selecting judges for Minnesota's courts with interviews about the appointment and election process, and the role and qualifications of judges.
-Guests include Wes Skoglund, Chair of the House Judicial Committee; and Suzanna Sherry, University of Minnesota law professor.
-MPR reporter Elizabeth Stawicki reviews the races.
+Guests Wes Skoglund, chair of the House Judicial Committee; and Suzanna Sherry, law professor at University of Minnesota, explain the debate between merit selections vs. elections.